How the government, central bank, and commercial banks work together to create money.

 Step 1: Government sells bonds to a bank.

-The Treasury only sells bonds to a special kind of commercial bank, known as a primary dealer.
+The Treasury only sells bonds to a special class of commercial bank, known as a primary dealer.
 Wells Fargo, Bank of America, Morgan Stanley, and Deutsche Bank are all primary dealers.
 The government sells treasury securities at auction, where primary dealers make competitive bids.
 This creates an initial market for government bonds.

 The primary dealer cannot send reserves directly to the government.
 Every time reserves change hands, the central bank clears the transaction.